Oldman10000/workout_buddy/README.md

 For this project, I am building a fitness app.
 The idea is that a user can quickly and easily create a home workout.
 Included will be some baked in exercises for the user to choose from, and a 'whiteboard' section where the chosen workout exercises will be added to the workout.
 The user has the option to enter their custom exercise activity into the workout as well.

-The aim is to create a simple app to help people organise their exercise at home, which is more important than ever these days as a lot of us are stuck inside for most of the day.
+The aim is to create a simple app to help people organise their exercise at home, which is more important than ever these days as a lot of us are stuck inside much of the time.

 [Link to deployed site](https://oldman10000.github.io/workout_buddy/)